DanTahir/TexasHoldEm667/README.md

 the routes that the events have sent data to.
 Finally, styles is where we hold our tailwind file that compiles to a full css file in our backend static directory.

+# Our Code Progression

+First, to start our server, run "npm run dev" from the command line.
+It will automatically build all the files you need as well as running all the necessary node migrations.

+When a user arrives at the root of our site the server fires server.ts (really server.js compiled from server.ts but we'll pretend the code is structured as it is pre-compile for purposes of this walkthrough) which calls the root route.
+The root route checks if the user is logged in and if not, redirects them to the auth route, which directs the user to the auth/login get route.
+If the user goes to register they trigger the auth/registration get route.
+If they register they trigger the auth/registration post route which creates a new user account.
+If they then log in they trigger the auth/login post route which creates a new session and logs them in (if their user and password is correct).

+Once a user is logged in they are redirected to the /home route which redirects to routes in the routes/home.ts file.
+It triggers get("/") from home which directs users to the localhost/home page which displays a list of existing games.
+The list of games is called from the database by the get request and then sent via the render event to the ejs template which renders the games as a list using a partial.

+Also on the home screen is a chat.
+A script sets an eventhandler to listen to events on the message box.
+If the enter key is pressed in the message box, it fires fetch with a POST event to the server route home/chat, which then emits the chat via a socket event to the chat window of the user and all users connected to the home screen.

+If the user clicks join a game they trigger a route in game.ts, get("/{id}"), which renders the page for the lobby of a game for that game id on the url host/game/{id}.
+From there, a user can click one of six join buttons, which each fire a fetch event that sends the seat number to the backend on the route game/{id}/join.
+Server.ts redirects the request to games.ts which redirects the request to router.post("/{id}/join") which handles creating a player for that game in the database and then returning that player from the database so it can emit the player's information on a socket event including their seat location so that a frontend script that calls socket.on can react to that event by setting the seat to the player.

+If the user clicks create on the home page instead of joining an existing game, a modal that's part of our ejs template gets activated.
+After the user fills out the stake and name, the button fires the POST event game/{id}/create, which goes to game.ts and its router.post("/{id}/create"}.
+That function creates a new game lobby in the database, then creates the user as a player added to the game, then redirects the user to that gamelobby's page.

+Once a player has joined a game, they can quit, which fires the game/{id}/quit event, which deletes the user's player entry for that game from the database and then updates their seat to set it back to being joinable.
+They can then rejoin the same seat or another seat if they want, as long as seats are empty.
+If other users come and take the seats, the seat occupation events are emitted via the socket to all users in the game lobby.

+Once at least four users are in a game, the game.ts router.post("/{id}/join") route has the additional job of setting the start button to active.
+Any player can click the start button